wazuh/wazuh-documentation/source/user-manual/registering/api/api-register-windows.rst

       > Ignore-SelfSignedCerts

-  Use ``Invoke-WebRequest`` to execute the Wazuh API request to register the Wazuh agent.
+  Use ``Invoke-WebRequest`` command to execute the Wazuh API request to register the agent.

   .. code-block:: console

     # $base64AuthInfo = [Convert]::ToBase64String([Text.Encoding]::ASCII.GetBytes(("{0}:{1}" -f api_username, api_password)))
     # Invoke-WebRequest -Headers @{Authorization=("Basic {0}" -f $base64AuthInfo)} -Method POST -Uri https://192.168.1.2:55000/agents -Body @{name=windows_agent} | ConvertFrom-Json

-  This will return the ID of the Wazuh agent.
+  Copy the agent's ID returned by the above command.

-2. Extract the Wazuh agent key using the Wazuh API.
-In this case, we will assume that the Wazuh agent ID is ``001``:
+2. Extract the agent's key using the ID found in the output of the previous command.
+In this example request, we use agent's ID ``001``:

   .. code-block:: console